sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 Undyne's fierce expression flickered for a moment.
 "Wait.
 Alphy, you said those books were real."

 "I thought they were at the time!!"
 Wow, you didn't know a lizard monster could blush as hard as Alphys was, but she was sure proving you wrong.
 Perhaps a fact of monsters being made of magic.
-"I mean, I thought maybe it was like secret human knowledge being passed around and that's why it looked so different??"
+"I mean, I thought maybe it was like secret human knowledge being passed around because it's not like they talk about magic in their other history books and that's why it looked so different??"

 "BUT," Alphys turned to you, "Mew Mew Kissy Cutie is *NOT* hentai!
 It's just not!
 I-It's a legitimate magical girl anime with a real story, and it's *WAY* better than Mew Mew 2!"